Quality 4.0: Performance Excellence for Digital Transformation

 QUALITY & INNOVATION BLOG

-Her research finds ways to increase our ability to satisfy stated and implied needs now (quality) and in the future (innovation) in connected environments where people, machines, and processes may all have autonomous cognitive capabilities enhanced or mediated by technology (AI+IoT+VR+AR+DR) - especially through structured design methodologies.
+Her research finds ways to increase our ability to satisfy stated and implied needs now (quality) and in the future (innovation) in connected environments where people, machines, and processes have autonomous cognitive capabilities enhanced or mediated by technology (AI+IoT+VR+AR+DR).
 She is particularly interested in how autistic cognitive differences can inform design and catalyze innovation.
 This requires a blend of disciplinary perspectives that include quality management, smart manufacturing, neuroergonomics, software engineering, and data science.